milochen0418/BuildingAIAgent/README.md

 ## How to choose an AI model

-### Which AI model for what tasks
+### Which AI model for what tasks?

 First thing about choosing what AI model to use is depending on what task you want to complete.
 For example, if you want to build an AI agent that can perform coding tasks, you may need to choose an LLM that understand coding problems and would be able to provide an action plan of how to complete the tasks.
 It may also need to be able to write code to some of your files.

-Hugging Face Hub procides a lot of open sources models that you can use and fine tune to suit your purpose.
+Hugging Face Hub provides a lot of open sources models that you can use and fine tune to suit your purpose.
 The most interesting models would be the LLMs.
 LLMs (Large Language Models) are commonly a key components in AI agents as they can understand the users prompt and requirements which are natural languages.

 ### Open source and proprietary models

 One limitation of open source model is it may need the proper computing hardware and infrastructure to run the AI models.
-Although the morden computers these days have multiple cores and are quite powerful.
+Although the modern computers these days have multiple cores and are quite powerful.
 It may still be lagging in running a larger model.
 Setting a remote AI model server will require technical know-how and also require extra cost.
 Open sources models may also have limited licenses when use commercially.
 Make sure always check the usage licenses when downloading an open source model.

 ## Exercise 1 - Trying different LLMs on Hugging Face